soundasleep/openclerk/INSTALL.md

         mysql -u openclerk -p < inc/database.sql

-7. Copy `inc/config.php.sample` to `config/config.php` and edit it with relevant configuration data.
+7. Edit `inc/config.php` as necessary, or create a `config/config.php` to overwrite these default configuration options.

 8. Set up cron jobs to execute the `batch/batch_*.php` scripts as necessary.
 Set 'automated_key' to a secure value, and use this as the first parameter